My name is Sky Matheos, mum to beautiful twin girls Remi and River, who passed away together a few hours apart when they were four days old.

 There is nothing that can prepare you for the loss of your babies.
 The loss of our babies affected our entire family.
 The grief and pain is a ripple effect.
 Family and friends are so important during this time.
 Our family has been by our sides every step of the way.
 My older sisters organised Remi and River’s funeral, and many other things that Trisdan and I were not capable of comprehending during those very early stages of grief.
 We were in so much pain and shock that we could barely do the simplest of things during those first weeks.
 I think it is so important to have a strong network to lean on and receive help and support from during all stages of grief.

-Six months have now passed, but the girls are, of course, with us every day.
+Time has passed, but the girls are, of course, with us every day.

 Personally, I post about Remi and River on my social media often because they deserve to be acknowledged.
 I don’t want to keep silent when it comes to pregnancy and infant loss, I want to advocate to Australia that this is real, not only did our children die but our hopes and dreams and memories to be made died too.